module-federation/core/CONTRIBUTING.md

 Universe is using [Changesets](https://github.com/changesets/changesets) to manage the versioning and changelogs.

 If you've changed some packages, you need add a new changeset for the changes.
-Please run `change` command to select the changed packages and add the changeset info.
+Please run `changeset` command to select the changed packages and add the changeset info.

 ```sh
 pnpm run changeset